+i.
 Executive Summary

 NSCC is a clearing agency that provides clearing, settlement, risk management, and central counterparty services for trades involving equity securities.
-OCC is the sole clearing agency for standardized equity options listed on national securities exchanges registered with the Commission, including options that contemplate the physical delivery of equities cleared by NSCC in exchange for cash ("physically settled" options).
-OCC also clears certain futures contracts that, at maturity, require the delivery of equity securities cleared by NSCC in exchange for cash.
+OCC is the sole registered clearing agency for standardized equity options listed on national securities exchanges, including options that contemplate the physical delivery of equities cleared by NSCC in exchange for cash ("physically settled" options).5 OCC also clears certain futures contracts that, at maturity, require the delivery of equity securities cleared by NSCC in exchange for cash.
 As a result, the exercise/assignment of certain options or maturation of certain futures cleared by OCC effectively results in stock settlement obligations.
-NSCC and OCC maintain a legal agreement, generally referred to by the parties as the "Accord" agreement, that governs the processing of such physically settled options and futures cleared by OCC that result in
+NSCC and OCC maintain a legal agreement, generally referred to by the parties as the "Accord" agreement, that governs the processing of such physically settled options and futures cleared by OCC that result in transactions in underlying equity securities to be cleared by NSCC (i.e., the Existing Accord).
+The Existing Accord establishes terms under which NSCC accepts for clearing certain securities transactions that result from the exercise and assignment of